KasparEtter/ef1p/pages/email/email.md

   but it caused such severe problems that it was not successful.
   DNSSEC, on the other hand, is strictly hierarchical:
   Any domain can certify only its subdomains.
-  This gives the administrators of the [root zone](https://en.wikipedia.org/wiki/DNS_root_zone) an awful lot of power but when it comes to eligible certification authorities for a given domain, the risk of compromise is not shared among them but rather accumulated across them.
+  This gives the administrators of the [root zone](https://en.wikipedia.org/wiki/DNS_root_zone) an awful lot of power, but when it comes to eligible certification authorities for a given domain, the risk of compromise is not shared among them but rather accumulated across them.
   In computer security, the fewer parties you have to trust, the better.